b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 @sec:compare_contin_data_ex4_solution.
 Another input argument is `groupsOrder` which contains the position of groups (boxes, x-axis labels) in
 @fig:ch05ex5step3 from left to right.
-The third argument is `makrerTypes` so a symbol that is to be used if a difference for a given group is found.
+The third argument is `makrerTypes` so a symbol that is to be used if a statistical difference for a given group is found.

 The function defines `markers` (the strings placed over each box with `Cmk.txt`) initialized with a vector of empty strings.
 Next, it walks through each index in